Distributional Transform Based Information Reconciliation: Introduction

-Once the final secret key must be binary, the raw key values need to be quantized and further corrected, both procedures constituting the information reconciliation (IR) protocol \cite{assche2004}.
+Once the final secret key must be binary, the raw key values must be quantized and further corrected, both procedures that constitute the information reconciliation (IR) protocol \cite{assche2006,brassard1994,yan2008,nguyen2004,qian2009,lu2010}.
 This is in fact a crucial step for distilling secret keys and may be realized in a direct reconciliation (DR) direction, meaning that Bob must correct his binary sequences to match Alice's, or in a reverse reconciliation (RR), when Alice's is the one correcting her sequences towards Bob's key \cite{grosshans2003a}.
-Despite the counterintuitiveness, reverse reconciliation is preferable as it allows the QKD protocol to run beyond the 3 dB loss limit of DR.
+Despite counterintuitiveness, reverse reconciliation is preferable as it allows the QKD protocol to run beyond the 3 dB loss limit of DR.

-Two widely used reconciliation protocols propose different ways to perform the quantization.
-One is the Sliced Error Correction (SEC) protocol \cite{assche2004}, which consists of a set of slicing functions for Alice and a set of estimators on Bob's side.
-After slicing procedure has taken place, each emerging binary symmetric channel (BSC) can be treated separately with multilevel coding and multistage decoding (MLC-MSD), applying LDPC codes to realize error correction close to channel capacity \cite{jouguet2014,mani2021}.
-The protocol efficiency depends not only on the error correcting codes but also on the quantization efficiency.
-Although, the overall efficiency has been shown to lie above 0.9, specifically in the interval $1\sim3\opn{dB}$ of SNR (signal to noise ratio).
+Two widely used reconciliation protocols propose different ways to perform quantization.
+One is the Sliced Error Correction (SEC) protocol \cite{assche2004,jouguet2014}, which consists of a set of slicing functions for Alice and a set of estimators on Bob's side.
+After the slicing procedure has taken place, each emerging binary symmetric channel (BSC) can be treated separately with multilevel coding and multistage decoding (MLC-MSD), applying LDPC codes to perform error correction close to channel capacity \cite{jouguet2014,mani2021,bai2017}.
+The efficiency of the protocol depends not only on the error correction codes, but also on the quantization efficiency.
+However, the overall efficiency has been shown to lie above 0.9, specifically in the interval $1\sim3\opn{dB}$ of SNR (signal to noise ratio).

-Another method widely used is the multidimensional (MD) reconciliation, which applies $d$-dimensional rotations to simulate virtual channels close to BIAWGNC (Binary-input AWGN channel) \cite{leverrier2008,jouguet2011,milicevic2018,mani2021}.
-It means that $d$ uses of the physical channel are mapped to $d$ approximated copies of a virtual BIAWGNC.
-Again, LDPC codes are used and MD reconciliation shows high reconciliation efficiency for SNR around $0.5\opn{dB}$.
+Another widely used method is multidimensional (MD) reconciliation, which applies $d$-dimensional rotations to simulate virtual channels close to BIAWGNC (Binary input AWGN channel) \cite{leverrier2008,jouguet2011,milicevic2018,mani2021}.
+This means that $d$ uses of the physical channel are assigned to $d$ approximate copies of a virtual BIAWGNC.
+Again, LDPC codes are used and MD reconciliation shows a high reconciliation efficiency for SNR around $0.5\opn{dB}$.